Michelangelo in Florence Private Guided Tour

 Here we present two half day tours to discover our most famous artist: Michelangelo.
-The young artist was protected by Lorenzo de' Medici and returned to Florence to create the famous David, the Renaisance's most famous sculpture, now in the Accademia Gallery.
+The young artist was protected by Lorenzo de' Medici and returned to Florence to create the famous David, the Renaisance's most famous sculpture, now in the Accademia Gallery This guided experience will be completed by the visit of the new Duomo Museum and the Santa Croce church, hosting the genius funeral monument.

 Later on two members of the Medici family became popes: Leo X and Clement VII and the first asked to Michelangelo to build and decorate the Sagrestia Nuova – New Sacresty – which is with the so colled Chapel of the Princes part of the Museum called Medici Chapels.
 In the New Sacresty Michelangelo has showed an innovate use of space which was considered revolutionary for his time.
 In the Medici Chapels we will discover the various techniques the artist used to achieve a polish finish, revealing smooth and shiny surfaces and a rough, drammatic effects obtained by delving into the material and deepening the shadows.